nikitapn/nprpc/README.md

 # nprpc

 CORBA-like RPC.\
-The IDL language is similar to CORBA.\
+The IDL language is almost similar to CORBA.\
 The proxy-stub code could be generated either for C++ or Typescript.\
 It's a part of my DCS system.